 Before honour is humility.

 Humiliation of soul always brings a positive blessing with it.
 If we empty our hearts of self God will fill them with His love.
 He who desires close communion with Christ should remember the word of the Lord, "To this man will I look, even to him that is poor and of a contrite spirit, and trembleth at My word."
-Stoop if you would climb to heaven
+Stoop if you would climb to heaven.

-or praise, whether it be work or suffering, the genuine salt of humility cannot be used in excess.
+Whether it be prayer or praise, whether it be work or suffering, the genuine salt of humility cannot be used in excess.